The goal of this project is to improve the accountability of network infrastructure by adapting the idea of

 Applying Network-based Remote Attestation to 5G

-Alexander continued improving his switch prototype and applied it to a 5G scenario that recreates the "Athens Affair", to study how in-network attestation could detect unexpected configurations early in a modern telecom environment.
+March 2024: Alexander continued improving his switch prototype and applied it to a 5G scenario that recreates the "Athens Affair", to study how in-network attestation could detect unexpected configurations early in a modern telecom environment.
 Alexander gave an early talk about this work at the ACM student society at IIT, and used the FABRIC testbed to test and demo this scenario.
 For the 5G component, Alexander was co-mentored by Ashok Sunder Rajan from Intel.

 Demo + poster prepared for FABRIC KNIT8: